Hilary Ockendon: Career and research

-Between 1994 and 2002 Ockendon was the director of the Oxford Centre for Industrial and Applied Mathematics at the University of Oxford, where she is now an emerita member.
+Between 1994 and 2002 Ockendon served as director of the Oxford Centre for Industrial and Applied Mathematics at the University of Oxford, where she is now an emerita member.
 She has been an Emeritus Fellow of Somerville College, Oxford since 2008.
 She was president of the European Consortium for Mathematics in Industry from 2001 to 2003.

-Research
+Research and career

-She embarked on research in fluid mechanics but soon became involved in the Study Groups with Industry that were launched in Oxford in 1968 and since then much of her work has been driven by industrial problems.
+Ockendon embarked on research in fluid mechanics but soon became involved in the Study Groups with Industry that were launched in Oxford in 1968 and since then much of her work has been driven by industrial problems.

 The industrial problems she has worked on have come from a wide range of application areas but have mainly focussed on continuum models in fluids and solids.
 A particular area of interest has been the problems from the textile industry.

 She has also had a longstanding interest in nonlinear wave theory – both in fluids and solids.
 She was co-author of two textbooks on Fluid Mechanics both of which came out of lecture courses developed at Oxford.